walter-a-jablonowski/parsdown-user-styles/README.md

 **User defined syntax for ParsedownExtra**

 Define whatever syntax you want... using a minimalistic PHP class.
-Also capable of running PHP that embedded in md.
-You can use this for calculations, dynamic content, ...
+Also capable of running PHP embedded in md.
+Use it for calculations, dynamic content, ...

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)